zinzin186/SwiftyMarkdown/SwiftyMarkdownExample/SwiftyMarkdownExample/example.md

 ## Features

-Customise fonts and colours easily in a Swift like way:
+Customise fonts and colours easily in a Swift-like way:

 `md.code.fontName = "CourierNewPSMT"`